subbyte/haskell-learn/monad.md

 ### 1. What is monad in Haskell?
 Monad is a _typeclass_:
-- Design goal: reduce code verboseness by requiring implicit standard implementation of common code
+- Design goal: reducing code verboseness by requiring implicit standard implementation for common code
 - Core rules for its members: function `return` and `bind`

 ### 2. What is class in Haskell?